top of page

 Reflections on this Awamori

-• I love everything about Umonokuni, from the package and bottle to the beautiful Awamori inside, it is a bit pricey at around 3000 JPY but well worth it.
+• I love everything about Uminokuni—from the package and bottle to the beautiful awamori inside.
+It is a bit pricey at around 3,000 JPY, but well worth it.

-• Overall, this is a very accessible Awamori with a clean and refined taste, would make a great introduction if you have never experienced Awamori.
+• Overall, this is a very accessible awamori with a clean and refined taste.
+It would make a great introduction if you have never experienced awamori before—the flavors are smooth, mature, and approachable without any harshness or overwhelming intensity.
+The toasted rice, caramel, vanilla, and subtle earthy notes come through clearly, making it easy to appreciate even for newcomers.

-• I am very keen to try everything I can find from this distillery, the webstore has a special set of 6 bottles that seems like a low risk purchase.
+• I am very keen to try everything I can find from this distillery.
+The webstore has a special set of 6 bottles that seems like a low-risk purchase—perfect for exploring more of their range without committing to full bottles of each one right away.
+Given the quality of Uminokuni, it feels like a safe bet that the rest will deliver similar refinement and enjoyment.

 Bottle label and Information